 Mind you this is the best way to keep air out so they won’t get totally stale but they will still change texture in this short amount of time, there’s no way around it.
 Your little ones may not tell the difference as much as you will but it is a no go for us.
 We have tried it over and over again many ways and we just know to eat them that day.

 If you find something different let me know but it just is what it is.
 I will say we rarely if ever have anything to save but have experimented and this is what we have found friends.
-Here are a few other easy kale recipes like this superfood smoothie to try when you’re done.
+Here are a few other easy kale recipes like this superfood green smoothie with pineapple and kale juice to try when you’re done.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!